dlanza1/ExDeMon/doc/developers-guide.md

 ### Metric analysis

-This component is ment to determine the status (error, warning, exception, ok) of each of the incoming metrics (pre-analyzed or not).
+This component is meant to determine the status (error, warning, exception, ok) of each of the incoming metrics (pre-analyzed or not).

 Externally developed analysis must extend ch.cern.spark.metrics.analysis.Analysis.